cea-hpc/wi4mpi/doc/source/tutorial/podman-gromacs.rst

 Using Wi4MPI Interface mode with Podman
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's take the following Dockerfile, which contains osu-microbenchmarks compiled with Wi4MPI:
+Let's take the following Dockerfile, which contains Gromacs compiled with Wi4MPI:

 .. code-block:: dockerfile